 What to serve with your soda bread

-If you ever visit Ireland and travel the Wild Atlantic Way, you will find that homemade brown soda bread is often served up with a full Irish breakfast (an Irish fry) or as an accompaniment to a fish chowder in the pubs and B&B’s.
+If you ever visit Ireland and travel the Wild Atlantic Way, you will find that homemade brown soda bread is ubiquitous.
+Irish bread is often served up with a full Irish breakfast (an Irish fry) or as an accompaniment to a fish chowder in the pubs and B&B’s.
 It may also be served together with smoked salmon, which still gets caught and smoked locally.

-It is also ubiquitous in the supermarkets so we tend to buy it now rather than make it ourself.
+It is also everywhere in the supermarkets so we tend to buy it now rather than make it ourselves.
 Most of the local supermarkets in Ireland have their own soda bread available, often locally made.

 So if you happen to be Irish and missing the Emerald Isle, all you need to do is bake this recipe and serve it up warm or toasted with some salted butter.
 Maybe with some seafood chowder to go with it?
 A great Irish treat for your family on St. Patrick’s day!

 I hope you have fun making this delicious bread.
 If you do try this recipe, please let me know how you get on in the comments section below!

 How to make Wheaten bread